 One way to display nominal variables using numeric displays is to map the nominal values to numbers, i.e., assigning order and spacing to the nominal values.
 Display methods such as Parallel Coordinates (Figure 1) require both order and spacing among values.
 But care must be taken.
-Blindly casting nominal values into numeric displays may introduce artificial patterns and cause errors in the interpretation of the visualization.
-Existing nominalto-numeric mapping techniques do not always assign both order and spacing to the values.
-For example, [Ma and Hellerstein 1999]'s technique only assigns order to the nominal values, but not spacing.
+Blindly casting nominal values into numeric displays may introduce artificial patterns and cause errors in the interpretation of the visualization [19].
+Existing nominal-tonumeric mapping techniques do not always assign both order and spacing to the values.
+For example, Ma et.al.'s technique [13] only assigns order to the nominal values, but not spacing.
 As a motivating example of the need for order and spacing, refer to Figures 1 and 2 which both display the quality, color and size information of 6550 objects (from a synthetic data set).
 Figure 1 gives an example of a display where nominal values were assigned order and spacing using our DQC approach, whereas Figure 2 shows alphabetical ordering and uniform spacing of the nominal values.
 Figure 1 reveals that blue and purple objects have similar underlying distributions for quality and size.
 Such information is difficult to extract from Figure 2.